MartJohan/Pokemon-Automatic-Typings-Finder/README.md

 3. In the terminal, type `python ./program.py`.
 After clicking `Enter` the program should now be running smoothly.
 4. Press `F7` in order to take a screenshot
 5. Hopefully after some OCR magic you should see the effectivess of different attack types.
+6. If you want to stop the program from running, press `F8`

 Currently it looks like this: